History Files

 13th Century BC

-Ancient Greek legends told of a fabulously wealthy land where Jason (king of Mycenaean Iolkos) and the Argonauts stole the Golden Fleece from King Aeëtes with the help of his daughter Medea.
-It was a distant land that was reached by the Black Sea and then heading down the River Phasis.
-The actual site of this legendary kingdom has never been found but the Greeks must have been greatly impressed by the Kolkis region of Georgia, through which the River Phasis (now the River Rioni) runs, for such stories to have been born.
+Ancient Greek legends told of a fabulously wealthy land from which Jason (Mycenaean king of Iolkos) and the Argonauts stole the Golden Fleece from King Aeëtes with the help of his daughter, Medea.
+It was a distant land that was reached via the Black Sea and then heading down the River Phasis.
+The site of this legendary kingdom has never been identified with any certainty but the Greeks must have been greatly impressed by the Kolkis region of Georgia, through which the River Phasis (now the River Rioni) runs, for such stories to have been born.
 Kolkis remained an important district bordering the kingdom of Iberia.

 13th cent BC